fattyageboy/berthcare/docs/architecture-diagrams.md

 │  If no answer:                                                          │
 │  5.
 Send SMS to Mike with text version                                  │ │  6.
 After 5 minutes: Call backup coordinator                            │
 │  7.
-Notify nurse of escalation                                          │
+Notify caregiver of escalation                                          │
 └─────────────────────────────────────────────────────────────────────────┘
                                     ↓
 ┌─────────────────────────────────────────────────────────────────────────┐